Style polygon layers

 2. Click Solid color to change the ramp to a solid color and display the fill options.

-6. For Labels, see Apply labels.
+5. For Labels, see Apply labels in a scene.

 3D Types